 Reasonable prospect of conviction

-Consistent with the DPP Policy, we will consider the following factors when determining whether there is a reasonable prospect of a conviction:
+Consistent with the DPP Policy, we will consider the following factors when determining whether there is a reasonable prospect of conviction:

 - all the admissible evidence